-From the above discussions, various magnetic signals are extracted for characterizing the dispersive nature of the single surface band in WSMs.
+From these discussions, various magnetic signals are extracted for characterizing the dispersive nature of the single surface band in WSMs.

 The paper is organized as follows: In Sec.
 II, a minimal model of the WSMs is introduced, and the method to calculate the surface contribution of the RKKY interaction is presented.
 In Sec.
 III, the two mechanisms of the nonzero surface contribution are analyzed respectively.
-The anisotropic decays of the surface contribution, as well as the anisotropic oscillations, are also exhibited as impurities are placed in different directions.
+The slowly decaying laws, as well as the peculiar oscillations, are also exhibited.
 Further more, we have explored the effect of the competition of the two mechanisms on the surface contribution.
 Additionally, the cases of finite Fermi energy are discussed.
 Finally, a short summary is given.